Janne Ojanen

-Janne Juhani Ojanen (born April 9, 1968) is a Finnish former professional ice hockey player who is the all-time leading scorer in Finland's SM-liiga with 799 points.
-He spent the majority of his career playing for SM-liiga team Tappara.
+Janne Juhani Ojanen (born 9 April 1968) is a Finnish former professional ice hockey player.
+He is the all-time leading scorer in Finland's SM-liiga with 799 points, spending the majority of his playing career with Tappara.

 Playing career

 Early Career in Finland

 Ojanen started his playing career playing for his hometown team Tappara.
 Ojanen played 3 SM-liiga games on his first season.
 Two years earlier Ojanen was selected as the best player in Pohjola Leiri, an annual youth training camp where the best under-18 players play and are selected to Youth National Team.
 Ojanen was drafted to NHL the following year by New Jersey Devils.
 Ojanen played his first adult international tournaments in 1987 as he was selected to Finland's Canada Cup and World Championship teams.
 Ojanen was part of the 1988 Olympic Team which won Finland's first International tournament medal.
 Ojanen won the SM-liiga Championship twice in 1987 and 1988 during his early years in Tappara.